Moscow uprising of 1905: Background

 The final provocation for the uprising was the arrest of the Saint Petersburg Soviet on 3 December.

-Nicholas II's government knew an uprising was being planned but they allowed it as a justification to crush the revolutionaries.
+Nicholas II's government knew an uprising was brewing and allowed it to come to fruition as a justification to crush the revolutionaries.
 The Tsar wrote to his mother: "Although the events in Moscow are very distressing and cause me much pain, it seems to me that they are for the best."

 Revolt

-Moscow's Bolsheviks, Mensheviks, and Socialist Revolutionaries planned a revolt on 5 December and hastily called a general strike on 7 December.
-The strike remained peaceful until December 9th.
+On 3 December, about 150 representatives of Moscow's worker squads gathered at Fidler's technical school, which served as the worker's ministry of war.
+Despite the besieged group having a white flag, troops continued to shell the building from the afternoon of 3 December until the early morning of 4 December.
+The shelling resulted in most workers' deaths.
+The people of Moscow planned a strike on 5 December and called a general strike on 7 December.
+The strike remained peaceful until 9 December.

-Four Soviets of workers' deputies coordinated the uprising.
+Four Soviets of Workers' Deputies coordinated the uprising.
 The governor of Moscow, Vice Admiral Fyodor Dubasov, tried to arrest the ringleaders, which provoked a citywide uprising.
 The revolt was based in Maxim Gorky's apartment—bombs were made in the study and food for the revolutionaries in the kitchen.
 Gorky disliked the Bolsheviks' dogmatic collectivism but saw them as allies against backward peasants and the Tsar.
 The Joint Council of Volunteer Fighting Squads armed the workers with 800 stockpiled weapons.
 They constructed barricades from whatever they could find, including overturned trams.
 2,000 men held the barricades with 200 guns.
 The police tried to dismantle them but failed.
 Students and even some bourgeois who were angered at the government's violence joined the workers.

-December 9th: About 150 representatives of Moscow's worker squads gathered at Fidler's technical school, which served as the workers' "war ministry", where thousands of worker squads had received military training.
-Despite the besieged group waving a white flag, troops continued to shell Fidler from 10 p.m. to 3 a.m.
-Most workers were killed.

-December 10th: The Socialist Revolutionaries bombed the Moscow Okhrana's headquarters at night.
+On 10 December, the Socialist Revolutionaries bombed the Moscow headquarters for the Okhrana, the police force of the Russian Empire, at night.

-December 11th: The Bolsheviks issued a handbook on street fighting.
+December 11: The Bolsheviks issued a handbook on street fighting.
 The military wing of the Moscow Committee of the Social-Democratic Workers' Party sent out a pamphlet to its members during the uprising: "Comrades, our top-priority task is to hand power in the city over to the people.
 In the section we have seized we'll establish an elected government and introduce the 8-hour work day.
 We shall prove that under our government the rights and freedoms of everyone will be protected better than they are now."

-December 12th: Six out of seven railway stations and many districts were under revolutionary control.
+December 12: Six out of seven railway stations and many districts were under revolutionary control.
 Fifty officers were seized as they arrived by train.
 Troops and artillery were hemmed in the squares and Kremlin.

-December 15th: The head of the Moscow Okhrana was assassinated.
+December 15: The head of the Moscow Okhrana was assassinated.
 The Moscow Soviet held its last meeting.
 The Semyonovsky Regiment of the Imperial Guard arrived in Moscow by rail from Saint Petersburg to reinforce the local garrison.